lavary/sked/README.md

 # Sked

-Create a cron job once and for all, manage the rest right from the code.
+Create just one cron job once and for all, manage the rest right from the code.

 [![Latest Unstable Version](https://poser.pugx.org/lavary/sked/v/unstable.svg)](https://packagist.org/packages/lavary/sked)